-We just wrapped up the third full week of first grade.
+We just wrapped up the third full week of first grade, and these early school mornings are for the birds.

 It takes at least three tries to get Abby out of bed every morning, I feel like I’m running a military school getting her ready to leave on time, and as soon as we get home from work we have to start making dinner.
 This leaves zero time for a proper family dance party before the dinner-bathtime-storytime-bedtime routine starts.